• Approach to Pollution Prevention

 Trend to air pollutant (SOx and NOx) emissions and drainage load (BOD, COD)

-Compliance with Related Laws and Regulations
+Compliance with related laws and regulations

 Environment-related laws and regulations cover a wide range of issues, including waste and energy management, the prevention of air and water pollution, and the management of chemical substances.
 To ensure thorough compliance, we share information on legal and regulatory revisions with each operating site, organize educational programs, and compile relevant information and knowledge in manuals.
 We also conduct a periodic assessment of the status of legal and regulatory compliance.
-As with environmental matters, we also ensure legal and regulatory compliance and assessment with regard to health and safety affairs.
+As with environmental matters, we also ensure legal and regulatory compliance and assessment with regard to health and safety.

 Number of incidents of excess emissions (exceeding legal restrictions) (cases)

-FY 2018 2019 2020 2021 2022
+FY 2019 2020 2021 2022 2023

 Shionogi & Co., Ltd. 0 0 0 0 0

-Group companies 0 0 0 0 0
+Group companies 0 1 0 0 0

 Number of complaints relating to the environment (cases)

-FY 2018 2019 2020 2021 2022
+FY 2019 2020 2021 2022 2023

-Shionogi & Co., Ltd. 1 0 0 2 1
+Shionogi & Co., Ltd. 0 0 2 1 0

-Group companies 0 0 0 1 0
+Group companies 0 0 1 0 0